kuzzleio/sdk-jvm/README.md

  }
 ```

-If have duplicate dependencies issues when you build your project, remove the lines above if you added them, and consider using the `sdk-jvm-X.Y.Z-without-dependencies.jar`.
-Then, you have to add the following dependencies:
+If you are using the thin jar, make sure to add the following dependencies:

 ```groovy
     implementation("io.ktor:ktor-client-websockets:1.5.2")